 - Balance the individual needs of the student with those of the greater campus community

 - Provide a structured, positive method for addressing student behaviors that impact the College community and may involve mental health and/or safety issues

 - Initiate appropriate intervention without resorting to punitive measures

 WHY BE CONCERNED?

-As the eyes and ears of our community it is everyone’s responsibility to take action and assist those students who show any type of behavior that could threaten their own safety or the well-being of the College community.
+As the eyes and ears of our community, it is everyone’s responsibility to take action and assist those students who show any type of behavior that could threaten their own safety or the well-being of the College community.
 We all play a vital role in ensuring safety.
-The BIT strongly encourages you to utilize its referral services to continue to better our students and to enhance our community.
+The BIT strongly encourages you to utilize its referral services to continue to assist our students and to ensure the well-being of our community.

-Please know the success of this process hinges on community commitment to reporting concerns.
+Please know that the success of this process hinges on community commitment to reporting concerns.

 Thank you for reviewing the Behavior Intervention Team site.
 If you have any further questions or have comments, please contact Kiri Rogers, Dean of Students at [email protected] | 267-502-2551.